duttashi/pysqlr/README.md

-# r4ds
+# project sql
-Repository for learning and mastering R
+Repository for learning and experimenting with Structured Query Processing (SQL) Language